nexusformat/definitions/manual/source/datarules.rst

 described by the following :index:`rules <rules; naming>`:

-* The names of NeXus *group* and *field* items must only contain a restricted set of characters (valid program variable names) since they may be used in computer programs.
+* The names of NeXus *group* and *field* items must only contain a restricted set of characters.

   This set is described by a regular expression syntax :index:`regular expression`